holstegelab/aghub_docs/docs/research-drive.md

 rclone ls RD:
 ```

 The `lsd` command lists directories.
-Use it to find the exact AGHub folder name
+Use it to find the exact AGHub folder
-that you should use in later commands.
+name to use in later commands.

 SURF's detailed rclone reference is
 [RD: How to use Rclone with Research Drive](https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/117179081/RD+How+to+use+Rclone+with+Research+Drive).

 ## Step 5: Transfer Files With Rclone

-### List Files
+### List files

 ```bash
 rclone ls RD: